nico-watine/lisa-esposito/README.md

 # lisaesposito.com repo

-This contains custom, static files for www.lisaesposito.com, which are applied within Wordpress, and not the actual Wordpress core itself.
+This contains custom, static files for www.lisaesposito.com, which are applied to themes within Wordpress.

+This repo does not contain the Wordpress core site as a whole.